-This is an ‘ultimate’ or comprehensive guide to WordPress password protection for business website administrators and owners.
+This is a comprehensive guide to WordPress password protection for business website administrators and owners.
 It’s written for those who manage or are the administrators of WordPress websites.

 Roles aside, the next most vulnerable and easily hardened WordPress website security is your use of passwords, according to WordPress and security software vendors.
 Armed with login credentials, someone could potentially access your website and all the configurations and data available from the WordPress dashboard.
 A logged-in user could impersonate you, add, amend or delete items, deface your website, and ruin your business.